arendst/Tasmota/lib/default/TasmotaPubSub/tests/README.md

 # TasmotaPubSub Host Test System

 A host-based (no ESP32/ESP8266 hardware required) unit-test system for the TasmotaPubSub `PubSubClient` MQTT library.
-It compiles the **unmodified** library (`../src/PubSubClient.cpp` / `.h`) against a small host-side Arduino environment shim, drives it through a scriptable mock transport, and validates its observable MQTT 3.1.1 wire behavior with the [doctest](https://github.com/doctest/doctest) single-header framework.
+It compiles both guarded implementation sources (`../src/PubSubClient_311.cpp` and `../src/PubSubClient_5.cpp`) against a small host-side Arduino environment shim and produces one binary per protocol profile.

-All assertions go through the public API and the recorded/scripted wire bytes of the mock transport — never through private members — so the suite stays re-runnable unchanged across future refactors of the library (including a later MQTT 5 migration).

-> The library under test is never modified.
-If a test fails, the fix belongs in
-> the test (or the finding gets hardened in the library separately) — not in the
-> library source to make a test pass.
+The MQTT 3.1.1 binary validates the restored compact implementation; the MQTT 5 binary validates the extended profile with the [doctest](https://github.com/doctest/doctest) single-header framework.

+Assertions use public APIs and recorded/scripted wire bytes from the mock transport.
+Profile-specific tests are compiled only where their public types and APIs exist.

 ## Layout

 ```
 tests/
-  Makefile              # single-binary build + run targets
+  Makefile              # dual-profile build + run targets
   README.md             # this file
   src/
     test_main.cpp       # the one TU that defines doctest's main()